OpenNMT/OpenNMT-py/README.md

    This is an optional step.
 For computational reasons, anything non-stochastic that is not varied between experiments can be done offline in advance.
 1. **Sharding.** `onmt_preprocess_dynamicdata shard $dataconfig` uses the sharding data config.
 The input corpora for each task are read, mixed together and divided into shards, in such a way that each shard gets the same mix of input corpora.
 The shards are plain text files.
 At the same time, a word vocabulary is computed.
 2. **Training segmentation model, determining vocabulary.** The segmentation model is trained in the same way as previously.
 The word vocabulary computed in the previous step can be used.
 It is important to determine all subwords that the segmentation model might use, in order to determine the NMT model vocabulary.
+The word vocabulary produced in the sharding step should **not** be used directly as the `vocab_path` (unless you suddenly decide to do word-level translation).
 3. **Setting up transforms.** `onmt_preprocess_dynamicdata vocab $dataconfig` uses the training data config.
 The torchtext Field objects are created.
 Transforms are warmed up, e.g. precomputing a cache of segmentation alternatives for the most common words.
 This is currently important for translation speed (although saving the transforms in the model checkpoint file would solve this better).
 4. **Training.** `onmt_train_dynamicdata --config $cliconfig --data_config $dataconfig` uses the training data config.
    During training, the shard ids of each task are shuffled and put into a queue.